AQUAOSOTech/tarsplitter/README.md

 `tarsplitter` will not leave any broken files between the split archives.

+##### Archiving lots of small files can be slow

-Also, it can be very slow to archive millions of small files.
-The `tarsplitter -m archive` mode will use all of your cores to create a tar archive, rather than the single threaded regular `tar` command.
+It can be very slow to archive millions of small files.
+The `tarsplitter -m archive` mode will use as many cores as you want to create a tar archive, rather than the single threaded regular `tar` command.

 ## Contributors